 Contrary to Alan from Dunedin’s prediction, the day opens crystal clear, ready for our eyes to take in some of the Te Araroa’s best views.
-Two late arrivals, one claiming a top bunk – thankfully, quietly – and the other setting a tent – pounding in what seemed to be ten or fifteen stakes, but all settled down soon enough as we all hope to get an early start.
+Two late arrivals, one claiming a top bunk – thankfully, quietly – and the other setting a tent – pounding in what seemed to be ten or fifteen stakes, but things settled down soon enough as we all hope to get an early start.

 Such a gift of a beautiful day, but the gods are keeping it real with Ms. Top-Bunk switching on an operating theater light she seems to need to fix her porridge.
 When I ask for a dimmer setting, just basic hut manners, she gets huffy and snatches her food away.
 Oh dear, I hadn’t realized she only had one setting – ‘me.’

 I’m out the door quickly and into the chill.
 I need to purify water before heading up and I practically freeze my fingers in the rushing stream.
 When Tom catches me, he hurtles past saying speed is his only way to stay warm.

 The trail meanders up the same stream, making many crossings still in shade for a long time.
 The climb is gradual at first as the saddle comes into view 600 meters above me.